 Protection against brute force attacks: The longer and more complicated your passwords are (meaning, they use a variety of different symbols and characters), the more difficult they will be for thieves to crack.
 Use the EXPERTE.com Password Check to find out how easily (or difficultly) your passwords can be cracked.

 How Do I Protect Myself Effectively?

-Passwort Managers - Managing Secure Passwords
+Password Managers - Managing Secure Passwords

-Aside from those basic features, the various password managers you can find on the market can differ greatly when it comes to functionality.
-Dashlane sets itself apart from its competitors with its great Password Changer that lets you change multiple passwords at once at the click of your mouse.
-StickyPass offers its users a portable version of its app which is super convenient for travelling.
+Aside from these must-haves, password managers offer a wide variety of different features and extras, which depend entirely on the platform.
+For example, Dashlane sets itself apart from its competitors with its excellent password changer.
+This nifty feature makes it possible to alter multiple passwords at the same time with a click of your mouse.
+Sticky Password provides a portable version of its app which is highly convenient when travelling.
 Some providers even offer extras like a VPN.